 Both in India and Turkey, the authoritarian tendencies of these two leaders have brought serious danger to democracy and human rights.

 Modi’s dominant style of leadership has reduced the scope of dissent.
 Activists are also voicing concerns over the intensifying climate of religious intolerance and political interference in academic and cultural institutions.
 In response, the state is using coercive powers to suppress opposition on the pretext of national security and Indian identity.
-The media is under constant pressure to be subservient to the regime.

 In Turkey, ever since the attempted coup in July 2016, human rights violations have became ever more visible.
 As soon as the putsch was quashed, a state of emergency was declared (it has been almost a year now).
 Emergency decrees have been used to purge thousands of members of any kind of opposition.
 Academics, journalists, and politicians have been dismissed from their positions, arrested or silenced.

 As in India, these purges have been conducted under the pretext of national security.
 Many civil society organisations have been banned from receiving foreign funding and forced to close down.
 The media is under constant pressure to be subservient to the regime.
 The referendum that gave Erdoğan even more executive powers as president changed the regime of Turkey from a parliamentary to a presidential one.